An Elementary Formal Proof of the Group Law on Weierstrass Elliptic Curves in any Characteristic: Discussion

 The main culprits for the huge polynomials are the $ XY $ and $ Y $ terms in the Weierstrass equation, which do not allow even exponents of $ Y $ in the expressions to be substituted with polynomials solely in $ X $.
-When $ \mathrm{char}(F) \ne 2 $, these terms disappear with a change of variables, reducing the expressions to the computationally feasible range of hundreds of terms, hence enabling the work by Th\'ery, or a reduction to the Edwards model whose group law was already formalised by Hales--Raya.
-In theory, since $ 2 = 0 $ when $ \mathrm{char}(F) = 2 $, enough multiples of $ 2 $ may be cancelled from the expressions until a brute-force attack becomes feasible, but \texttt{mathlib} currently has no way to do these cancellations except to manually rewrite the expressions into the form $ p + 2q $ using \texttt{ring}, which is too slow in the first place.
+When $ \mathrm{char}(F) \ne 2 $, these terms disappear with a change of variables, reducing the expressions to the computationally feasible range of hundreds of terms, hence enabling the work by Th\'ery (2007), or a transformation to the Edwards model whose group law was already formalised by Hales and Raya (2020).
+In principle, since $ 2 = 0 $ when $ \mathrm{char}(F) = 2 $, enough multiples of $ 2 $ may be cancelled from the expressions until a brute-force attack becomes feasible, but \texttt{mathlib} currently has no good tactic to do these cancellations except to manually extract these multiples of $ 2 $, such as by rewriting the expressions into the form $ p + 2q $ using \texttt{ring}, which is too slow in the first place, and deleting $ 2q $.

-The mathematical literature typically deals with associativity by providing alternative proofs.
-One notable method goes via the uniformisation theorem in complex analysis \cite[Corollary VI.5.1.1]{silverman}, but this approach is only valid for $ \mathrm{char}(F) = 0 $ via the Lefschetz principle.
+The mathematical literature typically deals with associativity by providing alternative proofs, in addition to the aforementioned algebro-geometric proof via the Picard group.
+One notable method goes via the uniformisation theorem in complex analysis \cite[Corollary VI.5.1.1]{silverman}, but \texttt{mathlib} also lacks much of the complex-analytic machinery to prove it, and this approach is only valid for $ \mathrm{char}(F) = 0 $ via the Lefschetz principle.
 Another approach uses the Cayley--Bacharach theorem in projective geometry \cite[Lemma 7.1]{cassels}, which proves associativity generically by a dimension counting argument.
 By continuing on Masdeu's branch, this approach seemed viable, but required redefining Weierstrass curves in projective coordinates and a convenient way to switch back to affine coordinates via dehomogenisation.
 Furthermore, the argument fails in a less generic case with a repeated point, which could be fixed by introducing an ad-hoc notion of intersection multiplicity between a line and a cubic, as suggested by Stoll.
-DKA started refactoring the definitions, but ultimately switched to the current approach when proposed by JX.
+DKA started refactoring the definitions in an attempt at this approach, but ultimately switched to the current approach when proposed by JX.
+Note that an explicit exposition of a version of this argument can also be found in Nuida (2021) \cite{nuida}.